 As mentioned before, many of the calories in nuts don’t get absorbed.
 Even considering a loss of up to 30%, nuts still have lots of calories and are great trail snacks.

 Instead of just eating nuts in your GORP though, you can incorporate them into your meals.
-I make a badass sauce out of cashews and tomato sauce then dehydrate it (the recipe will be in my book).
+I’ve got a lot of these nut-based recipes in my eBook.

 If you want to keep things simple, consider sprinkling sunflower seeds on your pasta or adding flax meal to your oatmeal.

 Freeze-dried meals from companies like Mountain House are very convenient.
 But they are also very expensive (especially considering that they mostly contain rice or pasta).
 Since you’ll probably need to eat two bags to feel full, they aren’t even that great in terms of weight.

 Instead of buying freeze-dried meals, you can easily make your own.
 Just buy bulk freeze dried foods and combine them with dry ingredients from the supermarket (like couscous, pasta, or instant rice).
 You can read this guide to making your own DIY freeze dried meals from bulk ingredients.